martinellimarco/t2sz/README.md

 [![t2sz](https://snapcraft.io/t2sz/badge.svg)](https://snapcraft.io/t2sz)

 # t2sz
-Compress .tar archives to seekable .tar.zstd
+It allows to compress a file or a tar archive with [Zstandard](https://github.com/facebook/zstd) splitting the file into multiple frames.

+It has 2 mode of operation.
+Tar archive mode and raw mode.

+By default it runs in tar archive mode for files ending with `.tar`, unless `-r` is specified.

+For all other files it runs in raw mode.

-It compresses a tar archive with [Zstandard](https://github.com/facebook/zstd) keeping each file in a different frame, unless `-s` is used.
+In tar archive mode it compress the archive keeping each file in a different frame, unless `-s` or `-S` is used.

 This allows fast seeking and extraction of a single file without decompressing the whole archive.

-When `-s SIZE` is used and a file is added, if the size of the file is less than `SIZE` then another one will be added in the same block, and so on until the sum of the sizes of all files packed together is at least `SIZE`.
+When `-s SIZE` is used in tar mode and a file is added, if the size of the file is less than `SIZE` then another one will be added in the same block, and so on until the sum of the sizes of all files packed together is at least `SIZE`.
 A file will be never truncated as `SIZE` is just a minimum value.

+When `-s SIZE` is used in raw mode then it defines exactly the input block size.
+If there isn't enough input data the block will be smaller.

+When `-S SIZE` is used files bigger than `SIZE` will be splitted in blocks of `SIZE` length.
+It is available only in tar mode.

 A single block of one or more files is compressed into a single Zstandard frame.
 If the files in the same block are correlatable the compression ratio will be higher.